evgenyneu/tarpan/README.md

 ### `gaussian_kde` function

-The function returns the values for a KDE plot:
+The function returns the values for a KDE plot, taking into account uncertainties of individual values.

 ```python
 from tarpan.plot.kde import gaussian_kde